bbfrederick/rapidtide/INSTALL.rst

     tidepool

-(then select the file rapidtide/data/examples/dst/dgsr_lagtimes.nii.gz to load the maps)
+(then select the file rapidtide/data/examples/dst/dgsr_lagtimes.nii.gz to load all the interesting maps and timecourses):

-d) Look at the refined regressors produced during dGSR: (the "dgsr_pass1" regressor is the initial global mean before refinement) in its own window.
+d) Look at the refined regressors produced during dGSR: (the "dgsr_pass1" regressor is the initial global mean before refinement) in their own window.
 ::

     showtc rapidtide/data/examples/dst/dgsr_reference_fmrires_pass[123].txt